By Calvin Men

 Locals know the Live Oak Farmers Market as a neighborhood staple.
 Organizers know it as one of the largest and oldest in its lineup.
 Santa Cruz Community Farmers’ Market started the Live Oak location in 2000.
 Surrounded by residential homes, local grocery stores and other small businesses, the market has taken on the suburban vibe of the area.

 The Live Oak market features roughly 38 vendors, with 20 to 25 of them being farmers.
 Unlike the downtown market which can see thousands of people in any given day, the Live Oak market few people.
 Despite that, it still has a bustle and buzz about it that keep shoppers on their toes.
-Tables and chairs at the market always have someone occupying them or waiting to sit down.
+Tables and chairs at the market always have someone occupying them or waiting to sit down.“Every market takes on the personality or the certain feeling because of the neighborhood it’s tucked into,” said Nicole Zahm, education and events coordinator for Community Farmers’ Market.

 Outside of farmers, Live Oak also features a fish vendor, coffee and a pottery collective.
 Organizers like to rotate through food artisans and vendors, Zahm said.